cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 ## 3.2.3.
 Solution: Align the data-plane (NVA *Effective routes*) to the control-plane (NVA routing table)
 To enable end-to-end connectivity, the NICs of the VMs must also know about the branch prefixes, having the information at the NVA OS level is not enough.

 This is achieved by 1) creating an Azure route table (or updating an existing one), 2) configuring an entry (a UDR) in this route table for the branch prefixes (192.168.0.0/16) with the NVA as Next-Hop (10.0.10.4), and 3) associating the route table with any subnet requiring connectivity to these branches.
+Steps 2 and 3 are represented below:

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215296529-0ba577fb-0762-442b-a59e-52ad31e6377b.png">